 House Speaker John Boehner warned a group of New York business leaders and financiers Monday evening that Republicans would insist upon trillions of dollars in spending cuts in the coming decade as their price for voting to raise the debt ceiling.
-And he said calls for fundamental change in Medicare and Medicaid were still on the table.
+They insisted that their calls for fundamental change in Medicare and Medicaid were still on the table.

 After a confusing week of seemingly contradictory statements by House GOP leaders concerning talks with the Obama administration and Democratic leaders over a framework for a deficit reduction plan and a new debt ceiling, the Ohio Republican used last night’s speech to hit the reset button and restate his party’s bottom line: